Workforce Identity Federation

 The attributes are as follows:

-(Optional): the collection of groups that the authenticating user is a member of.
+• google.groups (Optional): the collection of groups that the authenticating user is a member of.
 You can configure a logic expression using a subset of CEL that produces an array of strings.
 You can also use this field to configure IAM for authorization decisions.
-Limitations forgoogle.groups
+Limitations for google.groups are as follows:

-(Optional): a customer-defined attribute that is present in a user's IdP token.
-You can use these custom attributes to define your authorization strategy in an IAM allow policy.
-For example, you can choose to define an attribute such as the user's cost center:attribute.costcenter = "1234"
+• attribute.KEY (Optional): an external IdP-defined attribute that is present in a user's IdP token.
+You can use the custom attribute to define your authorization strategy in an IAM allow policy.

 You can transform attribute values using standard CEL functions.
 You can also use the following custom functions: